 A general method for valuing non-market goods using wellbeing data: three-stage wellbeing valuation

-Fujiwara, Daniel (2013) A general method for valuing non-market goods using wellbeing data: three-stage wellbeing valuation.
-[Working paper]
+Fujiwara, D. (2013).
+A general method for valuing non-market goods using wellbeing data: three-stage wellbeing valuation.
+(CEP Discussion Papers CEPDP1233).
+London School of Economics and Political Science.
+Centre for Economic Performance.

 Copy